418-831-6464 [email protected]

 3. Avoid sudden changes

-4. Protecting the piano from the elements
+4. Protect the piano from the elements